Longyangxia Dam: Photovoltaic power station

 In 2013 a solar photovoltaic station was built with a nameplate capacity of 320 MWp (Phase I), covering 9 km2.
 An additional 530 MWp (Phase II) was completed in 2015, covering further 14 km2, making Longyangxia Dam Solar Park, with 850 MWp capacity, one of the largest photovoltaic power stations in the world.

 The solar power station is integrated with the hydroelectric power station.
-The park is coupled to one of the hydroelectric turbines, which automatically regulate the output to balance the variable generation from solar before dispatching power to the grid.
+The park is coupled to one of the hydroelectric turbines, which automatically regulates the output to balance the variable generation from solar before dispatching power to the grid.
 This limits the problems connected to variable solar generation while helping to conserve water.